 CG: Where there is a contentious question of policy relevance, the government can suggest an external expert restatement.
 They are a lot of work to do, so you only really want to do it in areas which cannot be done by a simpler manner.
 Restatements can be criticised for not being algorithmic and relying (purely) on expert judgement; which when ten or so people come together, inevitably comes with a spectrum of subjectivity.
 I think overall the value of restatements is where the independence adds legitimacy to the ‘honest broker’ relevance of the review.

-ENDS of Part 1
+END of Part 1 (part 2 here)

-Additional listening
+Additional listening and links

 - additional listening – BBC Radio 4’s The Life Scientific with Sir Charles Godfray, March 2024